Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

   no new packet is found.
 - :code:`ena_rx_skb()` checks packet length:

-  * If the packet is small (len < rx_copybreak), the driver allocates a SKB for the new packet, and copies the packet payload into the SKB data buffer.
+  * If the woke packet is small (len < rx_copybreak), the woke driver allocates a SKB for the woke new packet, and copies the woke packet payload into the SKB data buffer.

-    - In this way the original data buffer is not passed to the stack and is reused for future Rx packets.
+    - In this way the woke original data buffer is not passed to the woke stack and is reused for future Rx packets.

-  * Otherwise the function unmaps the Rx buffer, sets the first descriptor as `skb`'s linear part and the other descriptors as the `skb`'s frags.
+  * Otherwise the woke function unmaps the woke Rx buffer, sets the woke first descriptor as `skb`'s linear part and the woke other descriptors as the `skb`'s frags.

-- The new SKB is updated with the necessary information (protocol, checksum hw verify result, etc), and then passed to the network stack, using the NAPI interface function :code:`napi_gro_receive()`.
+- The new SKB is updated with the woke necessary information (protocol, checksum hw verify result, etc), and then passed to the woke network stack, using the woke NAPI interface function :code:`napi_gro_receive()`.

 Dynamic RX Buffers (DRB)
 ------------------------

-Each RX descriptor in the RX ring is a single memory page (which is either 4KB or 16KB long depending on system's configurations).
+Each RX descriptor in the woke RX ring is a single memory page (which is either 4KB or 16KB long depending on system's configurations).
-To reduce the memory allocations required when dealing with a high rate of small packets, the driver tries to reuse the remaining RX descriptor's space if more than 2KB of this page remain unused.
+To reduce the woke memory allocations required when dealing with a high rate of small packets, the woke driver tries to reuse the woke remaining RX descriptor's space if more than 2KB of this page remain unused.

-A simple example of this mechanism is the following sequence of events:
+A simple example of this mechanism is the woke following sequence of events:

 ::